This Day In Music: June 3

 June 3, 2017 ~ The 48th edition of Pinkpop takes place in Landgraaf, the Netherlands ~ Day 1 of 3.
 Mostly sunny, this year's edition would draw in total some 89,500 visitors.
 Included on today's, Saturday the 3rd's bill would include James TW, Chef Special, Kensington, Martin Garrix, Justin Bieber, the White Lies, Kaiser Chiefs, Five Finger Death Punch, Ten Bells, the Pierce Brothes, the Crystal Fighters, Richard Ashcroft, Alma, Declan McKenna, Ronnie Flex, Deuxperience, and Lotte Walda

 June 3, 2011 ~ Pop, pop rock, soft rock singer, keyboardist, guitarist, songwriter Andrew Gold, full name Andrew Maurice Gold, passed away in Los Angeles, California, USA ~ As a solo artist best known for a number of 1970s hits, notably Lonely Boy, Thank You For Being A Friend and Never Let Her Slip Away.
 Formed the duo Wax with Graham Gouldman.
-Has also worked with Bryndle, Linda Ronstadt, Cher, Vince Gill, and others ~ Gold was born in 1951
+Has also worked with Bryndle, Linda Ronstadt, Cher, and Vince Gill ~ Gold was born in 1951

 June 3, 2011 ~ Singer Benny Spellman passed away in Pensacola, Florida, USA ~ As a solo artist best known for his 1962 single Lipstick Traces On A Cigarette b/w Fortune Teller, both songs written by Allen Toussaint.
-Also worked with Earl King, Huey Piano Smith, Ernie K-Doe, Wilson Pickett, the Neville Brothers, the O'Jays, and others ~ Spellman was born in 1931
+Also worked with Earl King, Huey Piano Smith, Ernie K-Doe, Wilson Pickett, the Neville Brothers, and the O'Jays ~ Spellman was born in 1931

 June 3, 2006 ~ The 37th edition of Pinkpop takes place in Landgraaf, the Netherlands ~ Day 1 of 3.
 A sunny, warm weekend, this year's edition would draw a total of some 68,000 visitors.
 Included on today's, Saturday the 3rd's bil would be the Dresden Dolls, Nelly Furtado, Kaiser Chiefs, Placebo, Kubb, Admiral Freebee, Paul Weller, Mo'jones, and Kraak & Smaak